SGMOModeling/PyWFM/BUILD.md

    > **Note**
    >
+   > if you want to upload the conda package to a specific channel, you may need to add the channel via conda config
+   >
+   > ```
+   > conda config --env --add channels ORGANIZATION
+   > ```
+   >
-   > you need to provide the full path to the <package-name>.tar.bz2 file created by conda build.
+   > You also need to provide the full path to the <package-name>.tar.bz2 file created by conda build.
    > Upon completion of the build process, the path will be provided to you.

    ```